• About Us

 What if you could buy your way into America with Bitcoin?

-In February 2025, former President Donald Trump introduced a bold and controversial immigration proposal: the Gold Card.
+In February 2025, President Donald Trump introduced a bold and controversial immigration proposal: the Gold Card.
 This program would allow high-net-worth individuals from around the world to gain U.S. residency by purchasing a premium “Gold Card” for approximately $5 million.
 Unlike the traditional green card process, this initiative targets the wealthy elite, especially those from emerging markets, offering them a fast-track alternative to residency through a sizable financial contribution.

 What makes it of interest is that David Bailey, CEO of BTC Inc. and a close Trump ally, has publicly endorsed the idea of allowing applicants to pay for the card using Bitcoin.
 He argues that Bitcoin is an ideal tool for cross-border transfers, especially for individuals in countries with capital controls or unstable banking systems.